-The representatives have advised us and the selling stockholders that the underwriters propose initially to offer the shares to the public offering price set forth on the cover page of this prospectus and to dealers at that price less a concession not in excess of \$ per share.
+The representatives have advised us and the selling stockholders that the underwriters propose initially to offer the shares to the public at the public offering price set forth on the cover page of this prospectus and to dealers at that price less a concession not in excess of \$1.31 per share.
 After the initial offering, the public offering price, concession or any other term of the offering may be changed.